Julien Rantier

-Julien Rantier (born 11 August 1983) is a French footballer who plays for Vigor Carpaneto as a forward.
+Julien Rantier (born 11 August 1983) is a former French footballer who played for Vigor Carpaneto as a forward.

 Career

 Youth career

 Born in Alès, Gard, Rantier started his professional career at Gard club Nîmes.
 After played one Ligue 2 games for the club on 7 April 2001, he joined Atalanta reserve team in summer 2001.
 Rantier played his only Serie A game on 17 May 2003.
 That match he was one of the starting forwards along with Fausto Rossini.
 He was replaced by Davor Vugrinec at half time, at that time losing 0–1.
 The match Atalanta won Como 2–1.

 Vicenza

 He joined Vicenza in 2003 as Atalanta sold 50% registration rights, which he played 26 Serie B games and scored one goal, impress Vicenza to sign him permanently.
 But the second season with Vicenza was not successful, which Rantier joined AlbinoLeffe in January 2005.

 Verona

 In August 2005 he joined Verona in co-ownership deal, for €270,000 on 31 August 2005.
 The club relegated at the end of season but renewed the co-ownership deal with Vicenza in June but sold its portion to Piacenza Calcio in July.
 The forward position was replaced by free agent William.